griantek/status_automator/README.md

 - 🔄 Match emails to existing journal submissions in Supabase database
 - ✅ Automatically update submission status in database
 - 🔒 Securely handle sensitive information with encryption
-- 🔑 Automatic API key rotation when quota is exceeded
+- 🔑 Automatic API key rotation when quota is exceeded or errors occur

 ## 🚀 Setup Guide